Desternow/AI-Resume-Generator/README.md

 - You can skip blocks not marked with "*"

 Use examples:
-- Profile
+- Profile:
 Responsible, creative, detail-oriented, analytical, communicative, self-motivated — or —
 I am a motivated and adaptable developer with strong problem-solving skills and attention to detail.
-- Employment History
+- Employment History:
 ABC Tech, 2021–2024, I developed and maintained scalable backend systems in Python;
 DataSys, 2019–2021, I worked on internal tools as a junior developer;
-- Education
+- Education:
 Tallinn University of Technology, 2015–2019, I earned a Bachelor’s degree in Computer Science;
 Open University, 2020–2021, I studied data analysis and machine learning;
-- Internships
+- Internships:
 NetGroup, Summer 2018, I assisted in frontend development and UI testing;
 Telia, Summer 2017, I supported the IT team with hardware setup and software updates;
-- Courses
+- Courses:
 Machine Learning Specialization, 2023;
 Web Development Bootcamp, 2022;
-- Skills
+- Skills:
 Python, 5;
 JavaScript, 4;
 SQL, 5;
 Git, 5;
 Docker, 4;
-- Languages
+- Languages:
 English, B2;
 Estonian, C1;
 Russian, Native;
-- Hobbies
+- Hobbies:
 Reading science fiction, running, traveling

 [Rus]